 It was in 1949 that the KitchenAid dishwashers finally came to domestic kitchens.
 The first model was the KD-10 dishwasher which was revolutionary for the time.
 So much so that the general design is still used as the base for dishwashers today.

-Now, KitchenAid sells a huge range of kitchen products including ovens, fridges, and freezers.
-They also sell cookware, kettles, blenders, coffee machines, standing mixers and much more.
+Now, KitchenAid sells a vast range of kitchen products, including ovens, fridges, and freezers.
+They also sell cookware, kettles, blenders, coffee machines, standing mixers, and much more.

 Are KitchenAid Dishwashers Reliable?

 Compared to other brands, let’s look at how that fares.
-At the higher end of the lineup, Whirlpool only had 2.58 percent of service calls.
-On the other end, Jenn-Air had a 38.13 percent service requirement.
-So KitchenAid sits somewhere in the middle.
+At the higher end of the lineup, LG only had a 3.5 percent of service calls.
+On the other end, Beko had an 11.2 percent service requirement.
+So KitchenAid fairs quite well.

 Types of KitchenAid Dishwashers